Health & Wellness

 Fast forward two years after my mother’s death.

 I was in the beginning of my senior year in high school.
-Around Thanksgiving, I remember getting very ill and what doctors diagnosed as the flu.
+Around Thanksgiving, I remember getting very ill.
+Doctors were unsure what was happening to me.

-I was out of school for about a week or so.
-But my symptoms didn’t really show any signs of improvement.
+I was out of school for about two weeks and my symptoms didn’t really show any signs of improvement.

 After numerous tests, the doctor could not provide an answer as to why I was feeling sick.

-As the months went by, I lost a lot of weight but my symptoms did begin to get better.
-I just thought it was the flu and doctor’s was just overly concerned.
+As the weeks went by, I lost a lot of weight but my symptoms did begin to get better.

 After a rush to the emergency room, doctor’s said, you’ll be fine with antibiotics, because pneumonia was “all it was”.